Yoon-seongmin/ysbchonglab.github.io/research.md

 ---
 #### <span style="background-color: #dcffe4"> AutoImmune Diseases </span>

+* Systematic Lupus Erythmatosus
 * Atopic Dermatitis
 * Psoriasis
 * Ankylosing Spondylitis
+* Juvenille Dermatomyositis

-AutoImmune diseases are systemic disease that affects whole body.
+Autoimmune diseases are systemic disease that affects whole body.
 They are complicated to understand and phenotypes varies person to person.
-Recently developed technology of single-cell sequencing can be used to elucidate these AutoImmune diseases more deeply.
+Recently developed technology of single-cell sequencing can be used to elucidate these Autoimmune diseases more deeply.

 ---
 #### <span style="background-color: #ffdce0"> Cancer </span>